The NML SCITT team

-I have worked as part of the team on the provision of School Direct Initial Teacher Training at the Sheffield Teaching School Alliance, (STSA), for the past six years and have been an integral contributor to its growth and development at Silverdale School.
+I have worked as part of the team on the provision of School Direct Initial Teacher Training at the South Yorkshire Teaching Hub, for the past six years and have been an integral contributor to its growth and development at Silverdale School.

-My role as Teaching School Administrator has been pivotal in supporting and facilitating colleagues in the expansion and refinement of our School Direct programmes since our first cohort of trainees in 2012.
+My role as SYTH Office Manager has been pivotal in supporting and facilitating colleagues in the expansion and refinement of our School Direct programmes since our first cohort of trainees in 2012.
 Fewer than ten trainees were recruited for the first School Direct PGCE in that year and we now have a cohort of ninety trainees across EYFS, Primary, SEND and Secondary phases.
-A major part of my role is providing a central point of communication between STSA, Higher Education Institutions (HEI) colleagues, UCAS, our partnership schools, School Based Tutors and Mentors, trainees across all phases and training facilitators.
+A major part of my role is providing a central point of communication between SYTH, Higher Education Institutions (HEI) colleagues, UCAS, our partnership schools, School Based Tutors and Mentors, trainees across all phases and training facilitators.
 I have a thorough knowledge and understanding of the recruitment process and the on-line requirements for reporting trainees’ progress, enabling me to support School Direct applicants, trainees and colleagues.
 It is a daily part of my role to work collaboratively with other professionals to communicate essential information on a regular basis.
-I provide support to the Strategic Manager for the preparation of DfE reporting on Teaching School activity including: keeping records of Initial Teacher Training (ITT), Specialist Leaders of Education (SLE) and other related activity.
+I provide support to the Strategic Director for the preparation of DfE reporting on Teaching Hub activity including: keeping records of Initial Teacher Training (ITT), Specialist Leaders of Education (SLE) and other related activity.

 Values that I adhere to are to be organised, well informed, approachable and professional.
-I am able to be effective in my role as my knowledge was established from the start of our School Direct programme and I look forward to continuing this contribution to future developments at the Sheffield Teaching School Alliance.
+I am able to be effective in my role as my knowledge was established from the start of our School Direct programme and I look forward to continuing this contribution to future developments at the South Yorkshire Teaching Hub.

 Claire Clayton, Teaching School Finance Officer

-I started working at the Teaching School in February 2019 after a decision to move from commercial accountancy into the education sector.
+I started working at the South Yorkshire Teaching Hub in February 2019 after a decision to move from commercial accountancy into the education sector.
 This was a conscious decision to change my working environment as I strived for a fulfilling role where I could utilise my skills whilst contributing to the community.

 I am a qualified accountant, having achieved my ACCA Professional Qualification in 2014 which is, to date, my greatest accomplishment.
 It took a lot of commitment and dedication to gain my ACCA membership which shows the kind of attributes that I value.

 I previously worked for an accountancy company successfully managing a portfolio of clients, including detailed financial analysis, problem solving and budget management.
-These are skills which have transferred with me into this role and I now use them to manage the funding of the teaching school.
+These are skills which have transferred with me into this role and I now use them to manage the funding of the teaching school hub.